Goldman Sachs to promote junior bankers faster in bid to keep talent

-Nov 5 (Reuters) - Goldman Sachs Group Inc unveiled a series of changes designed to retain junior bankers, including promoting them more quickly and encouraging mobility within the firm.

-The changes come as Goldman and other banks have taken steps over the last several years to keep on junior employees, known as analysts and associates, in light of increased hiring competition from technology companies, hedge funds and private equity firms who may offer higher pay and better hours.
+The changes come as Goldman and other banks have taken steps over the last several years to prevent defections by junior employees, known as analysts and associates, given increased hiring competition from technology companies, hedge funds and private equity firms who may offer higher pay and better hours.

 After completing two years as an analyst, bankers will for the first time be guaranteed a rotation to a different area or geography within the business over the next 12 months, according to an internal memo from investment banking division co-heads Richard Gnodde, David Solomon and John Waldron.